Nimus-oes/react-world-ranks/README.md

 ## Type System

-This project uses TypeScript to establish a strict and maintainable type system, ensuring type safety and developer productivity through robust autocomplete and compile-time checks.
+This project uses TypeScript to establish a strict and maintainable type system, ensuring type safety and developer productivity through autocomplete and compile-time checks.
 All custom types are defined in `/src/types/models.ts` and fall into the following categories:

 <br />

 ### 1. Union Types Derived from Constants

-These union types are generated directly from constant arrays in constants.ts.
-This approach guarantees consistency throughout the codebase and enhances developer experience with intelligent autocompletion.
+These union types are derived directly from the constant arrays in `constants.ts`, ensuring consistent value usage throughout the codebase and enabling autocomplete support.

 ```tsx
 export type AppLangType = (typeof LANGUAGES)[number]["lng"];